Guozht/baselib/README.md

 - Doubly linked lists

-# To compile: the library
+# To compile the library

 Simply run `build.sh` and then `sudo ./install.sh` in the project's root directory

-# To compile: against the library
+# To compile against the library

-When using GCC, add the options `-lpthread -lbaselib`.
-Linking to pthread is required as the posix threads library is used within baselib for the purposes of making the lists thread safe
+When using GCC, add the options `-lbaselib -lpthread`.
+Linking to pthread is required as the posix threads library is used within baselib for the purposes of making the lists thread safe.
+The header file containing all the non-encapsulated declarations for the library should be included via `#include <baselib/baselib.h>`